ywu666/Collaborative-data-labelling/README.md

 #### 2. Installatoin
 You must have the following installed
-- Python 3
+- Python Version: 3.9
-- pip
+- pip Version: 21
-- npm
+- npm Version: 14

 ## TO RUN LOCALLY
 ### Mac OS